Kizomba

-Kizomba is a social dance and music genre that originated in Angola during late 1970s to early 1980s.
+Kizomba is a social dance and music genre that originated in Angola during the late 1970s to early 1980s.
 Kizomba is a national heritage of Angola and means "party" in Kimbundu.
-Traditionally, kizomba was danced with family, friends, and acquaintances in social settings such as parties and weddings, but is nowadays also enjoyed in clubs as well as other settings such as Kizomba Na Rua (Kizomba on the street) that are popular in Luanda.
+Traditionally, kizomba was danced with family, friends, and acquaintances in social settings such as parties and weddings, but is nowadays also enjoyed at clubs as well as in other settings such as Kizomba Na Rua (Kizomba on the street) that are popular in Luanda.

 Origin and evolution

 Music genre

-The origins of kizomba can be traced to late-1970s Angola.
+The origins of kizomba can be traced to the late 1970s Angola.
 Kizomba is characterized by a slower, romantic, more sensuous rhythm than the traditional Angolan semba music.
 Kizomba music emerged as a fusion of Angolan Semba with Antillean zouk, and further Angolan music influences: It slowed down the cadence of songs and added a stronger bass line to the composition of instruments.
 Eduardo Paím is internationally recognized as the "father/creator of kizomba music", as he and his band were taking a major role in the development of the music style creation.
 Most kizomba songs are sung in Angolan Portuguese/Portuguese.